toonn/coderdojo-katana/README.md

 Katana currently only supports connecting a single controller to scratch.

-There's an older similar project with more polish available at the [Coolest Projects](http://coolestprojects.be/controller/) website.
+There's an older similar project with more polish available at the [Coolest Projects](http://coolestprojects.be/controller/) website (in dutch).
 Be sure to check it out because they have some great advice.

 Is there any point to this project existing if there's an alternative?
 I can come up with three reasons: